nvimdev/galaxyline.nvim/README.md

   }
 }
 ```
-- `provider` can be string or function or table.
-When it's string,it will match the default provider
+`provider` can be a string, function or table.
+When it's a string, it will match
+the default provider group.
+If it doesn't match an existing group you will get

-group.If not match,you will got an error.
-Also you can use mulitple default providers in `provider`
+an error.
+You can also use multiple default providers in `provider`.
+If you are

-then you must use an array table for `provider`.
+using multiple then you must provide an array table for `provider`.

-defualt provider group:
+#### Default provider groups:

 ```lua
 -- source provider function